bewuethr/bewuethr.github.io/2020-05-04-everything-pandoc-markdown.md

 `+grid_tables`

-The header is separated by row of `=` and can be omitted.
+The header is separated by a row of `=` and can be omitted.
 Cells may contain arbitrary block elements.

 ---